HyrumCrook/o365/prod/HelpDeskRights/README.md

 m.csceUserUpdateScript

-Previously this script was not working correctly.
-One can see the orginal script at "D:\Scripts\Licensesupdates\serviceDeskRights\m.csceUserUpdateScriptOld"

-The previously mentioned script failed to actually add users due to the error on line 38.

-There was no $obj variable that was defined.
-Also, the previous script would attempt to delete the files after use.
-This didn't work because the time format wasn't used correctly.
-The $deleteDate = (Get-Date).AddDays(-3) on line 72 cannot use the .AddDays and then format that correctly as was done on line 12 of the script.

 I saw no need to delete past files due to the fact that each file is only 1KB.
 I took out this function.
 I also created the $obj variable.
 Because of this, each time the script is run it will give the following warning: